cloud-ca/terraform-provider-cloudca/cloudca/README.md

 ###Argument reference
 - service_code - (Required)
 - environment_name - (Required)
-- name - (Required)
+- name - (Required) The name of the volume to be created
 - storage_tier - (Required) Either performance, intermediate or standard
-- size - (Required) Should be a valid size consistent with the storage_tier selected
+- size - (Required) The size of the volume.
+Must be a valid size for the chosen storage tier
-- zone_name - (Optional) Should specify zone_name when more than one zone exists
+- zone_name - (Optional) Only required if there is more than one zone in the service specified by the `service_code`
 - instance_id - (Optional) If not specified, volume will be created but not attached.
+Note that changing the instance ID will _not_ result in the destruction of this volume

 ###Attribute reference
-- id - the disk volume ID
+- id - the volume ID